Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Main Results

-where $\Longrightarrow$ denotes as usual weak convergence in the Skorohod space $D[0,1]^2$. \end{theorem}
+where $\Longrightarrow$ denotes as usual weak convergence in the Skorohod space $D[0,1]$. \end{theorem}

 The previous result ensures the weak convergence under the null of our test statistic; threshold values for the excursion of Kolmogorov-Smirnov or Cram\'er-Von Mises statistics can hence be derived by analytic computations or simulations.
-Our next result ensures that the corresponding test are asymptotically consistent, meaning that the probability of Type II errors converges to zero as the number of observations grow.
+Our next result studies the asymptotic behavior of the test statistic under $H_1$ in the two regimes anticipated in Section \ref{sec:alternative}.